Wolverine971/9takes/src/blog/people/movie-stars/Margot-Robbie.md

 <p class="firstLetter">You've seen her lighting up the big screen, captivating audiences worldwide with her charm and charisma.</p>

 Margot Robbie, the versatile actress from Australia, is a force to be reckoned with in Hollywood.
-This article dives into a fascinating exploration of Robbie's persona, suggesting her as an embodiment of Enneagram type 8 - The Challenger.
+This article explores of Robbie's persona, suggesting her as an embodiment of Enneagram type 8 - The Challenger.

 <details>
 <summary class="accordion">TL;DR: Why Margot Robbie is an Enneagram type 8 </summary>